 - Full-time position (open to both tenura and non-tenure track faculty)

 - Demonstrates considerable interest in developing capacity for teaching diverse students in inclusive and equitable ways

 - Potential for making a positive impact on the teaching culture in the home department, school/college,and broader campus community.

-At TEFD, we understand that becoming TIDE Ambassadors will be a rewarding but rigorous experience.
+At TEFD, we understand that becoming TIDE Ambassadors is a rewarding but rigorous experience.
 In recognition of the commitment necessary to participate in TIDE, TEFD will provide $1,500 of GOF funds that Ambassadors can use for their further professional development.
-These funds will be transferred to the Ambassador's department in two installments).
+These funds will be transferred to the Ambassador's department GOF fund in two installments.

 For more information, contact Kirsten Helmer